Lessons Learned from Operating a Fleet of Energy Storage Systems in the Field

 Maximize System Uptime

 System reliability and availability are essential to maximizing the return on investment of an ESS project.
 It’s critical to ensure that all hardware and software are functional and performing to expectation.
 From our early pilot deployments, we learned that ESS hardware is susceptible to going offline, which can be caused by different reasons.
-In some scenarios, an outage is the result of communication discrepancies between the power conversion system, battery management system (BMS), energy management system (EMS) and/or battery packs or cells.
-We’ve also seen instances where outages stem from errors with any of these components themselves, rather than the connection between them.
-Regardless of cause, if a system goes offline, customer savings will be negatively impacted because the ESS is rendered idle, neither charging nor dispatching.
+In some scenarios, an outage results from communication discrepancies between the power conversion system, battery management system (BMS), energy management system (EMS), and battery packs or cells.
+We’ve also seen instances where outages stem from errors with any of these components rather than the connection between them.
+Regardless of the cause, customer savings will be negatively impacted if a system goes offline because the ESS is rendered idle, neither charging nor dispatching.
 In some cases, ESS hardware issues are out of our immediate control, yet we still take responsibility for getting the system back online.
 Our ops team has become very efficient at remotely diagnosing system errors and assessing requirements to make systems fully operational again.
-Our team has evolved to taking a direct, hands-on approach to resolving problems, working together with hardware vendors, developers, and asset owners.
+Our team has evolved to taking a direct, hands-on approach to resolving problems, working with hardware vendors, developers, and asset owners.

 Validate and Retrain the Model

 Over time, site usage patterns and utility price signals will vary, making it necessary to retrain our Acumen EMS model regularly for it to learn new patterns.
-Utility rate tariff and NEM rule changes are not uncommon.
-New customer usage patterns can be noteworthy at times, especially when considering newly installed manufacturing equipment like electric vehicle chargers.
+Utility rate tariffs and NEM rule changes are not uncommon.
+New customer usage patterns can sometimes be noteworthy, especially when considering newly installed manufacturing equipment like electric vehicle chargers.
 Our operations saw considerable COVID-related occupancy behavior changes, which led to markedly different building usage patterns during 2020 and 2021.
-Retraining the model enables Acumen EMS to learn new site usage patterns and identify avoided cost opportunities, as well as dispatch an ESS designed to optimize your ROI.
+Retraining the model enables Acumen EMS to learn new site usage patterns, identify avoided cost opportunities, and dispatch an ESS designed to optimize your ROI.